PetteriAimonen/focus-stack/README.md

 Binary packages for Windows 10, Ubuntu 20.04 and Mac OS X are available on the [GitHub releases tab](https://github.com/PetteriAimonen/focus-stack/releases).

+Note that Mac OS X may end up putting the application to quarantine because it is unsigned.
+You can try this command to remove the protection:

+    xattr -d com.apple.quarantine focus-stack.app

 Basic usage
 -----------
 In most cases just passing all the images is enough: